 The RFP process will assess what changes to the previous Commercial Recreation Permit allocations process are required.
 Until the RFP is complete, applications for Commercial Recreation Permits will not be recieved or assessed.

-The permit system provides the opportunity for people to exercise, while also making sure that commercial activities do not prevent others from enjoying the City's parks and reserves.
+Prior to the RFP, Commecial Recreation Permits were issued on an as-needed basis from all commercial recreation operators utilising public open space to conduct their business.
+The permit system provided the opportunity for people to exercise or use reserves recreationally, while also making sure that commercial activities did not prevent others from enjoying the City's parks and reserves.

 The permits are utilised for the following reasons:

 - To ensure that the activity complies with local laws.

 - To ensure there are adequate facilities at the reserve to accommodate the activity.